Professional Development

 • Although not a materials course, participants will also deepen their understanding of some Montessori materials and the prepared environment.

-This course is in a hybrid format with Zoom sessions and on-site meetings for a well-rounded and impactful learning experience.
+This course is in a hybrid format with an introductory Zoom session, online Google Classroom assignments, and on-site meeting for a well-rounded and impactful learning experience.
 11 hours of STARS credit is available upon completion of online and in-person work.

 View the Agenda